Brevillo/Leveled/README.md

   - Collectables
   - Level end goal
 - Moving platforms
-- Secondary palette selection (currently right click is always set to the empty tile)
 - Color picker for linking groups
 - Option to load levels when one level is completed.